Hope: I recycle as often as possible because I hope the planet can heal and am saddened by the amount of waste we create.

 Yet we do little to combat this.
 Restaurants and stores here in the US aren’t able to give away outdated foods despite a food pantry and soup kitchen in every major city or town.
-Our take out portions are ridiculous and most will throw away what they can’t eat.
+Our take out portions are supersized and most people throw away what they can’t eat.

 We can use every part of our food system if we just take a few minutes to learn how.
 Use vegetable scraps as compost even if you’re not in a space where you have a yard.
 Buy compostable bags and find a farmer who can use the material.
-Or wash them well and use them to create a soup stock which you can freeze.
+Wash scraps and use them to create a soup stock you can freeze.

-I’m not crafty like my aunt or friends, and there’s plenty I wish I could better utilize or upcycle.
+I’m not crafty like my aunt or friends, and there’s plenty I wish I could better use or upcycle.